tnunnink/ioList/README.md

 ## Summary
-This is a simple WPF windows application that allows you to process an L5X project file and generate an IO list.
+This is a simple WPF windows application that allows you to process an L5X project file and generate an IO list as a CSV output.
 IO lists are helpful for tracking and documenting a given PLC project's IO configuration.
 These are typically used in a controls FAT or commissioning to track the IO that has been loop tested with field devices.